GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 Here is where we actually build our stencil (lines 14-17).
 Behind the scenes the system is compiling code based on a number of considerations, most important of which is the target
 architecture: CPU or GPU.
-You will always have to specify `func` (to determine what stencil is being built), and `compute_dims`(we will discuss restricting the `compute_dims` in a later guide), unless you are using stencil_factory.from_origin_domain() to compile a stencil, which will be discussed in a later section.
+In this example, we use the method `from_dims_halo`, which is the most straightforward way to build a stencil.
+With this method, you will always have to specify `func` (to determine what stencil is being built), and `compute_dims`.
+Stencils can also be built using `from_origin_domain`, which requires manual entry of the `origin` and `domain` of the stencil.
+Behind the scenes, `from_dims_halo` computes these and calls `from_origin_domain` automatically, so we recommend using `from_dims_halo`, as it will suffice for the vast majority of situations.

 Finally we can run the program: